Ottawa formally asks Alberta to enact cap on oilsands emissions as Teck Frontier decision looms | CBC News

 Ottawa formally asks Alberta to enact cap on oilsands emissions as Teck Frontier decision looms

-Annual 100-megatonne cap was introduced introduced by Alberta's previous NDP government
+Annual 100-megatonne cap was introduced by Alberta's previous NDP government

 Canada's environment minister has formally asked his counterpart in Alberta to give regulatory teeth to the province's legislated but not enforced 100-megatonne annual cap on greenhouse gas emissions from the oilsands industry.